Back to list

 Mountains so that things hold.
 Rivers so that things flow.
 Certainty is not an event that drops into the heart.
 It begins with seeing the thread that connects things, with recognising that this world has a Lord who sustains it.

 The heart does not open because it has been struck.
-It opens when it surrenders to a simple reality: this world is not left to itself.
+It opens when it surrenders to a simple reality: the earth is no longer a neutral backdrop awaiting proof.
+It is the daily translation of a truth (ḥaqq) that preceded me, an order that points to its Author before I am ready to look.

 One Water, Different Fruits